Stock market research is a must before you make a single trade.

 Gross Earnings – Total Expenses = Net Earnings

 Gross earnings are all the money the company has made from selling products and services.
-Some companies also make money from investments and the interest on cash they have in the bank.
+Some companies also make money from investments and the interest on the cash they have in the bank.

-An example of some expenses includes electric bills, salaries, rent, interest, taxes, advertising, sheets of iron required to manufacture the product, and much more.
+Total expenses include everything the company must pay.
+Things like electric bills, salaries, rent, interest, taxes, advertising, sheets of iron required to manufacture the product…

+What’s left over is net earnings.
 The higher the company’s net earnings, the better.

 Analyze Recent Earnings